 - A Women’s Place: House Churches in Earliest Christianity by Margaret MacDonald and Carolyn Osiek

-2. New insights about many lesser-known women in the Bible
+2. New insights about lesser-known women in the Bible

-Until recently, little attention had been given to more obscure or unnamed women like the Widow of Zaraphath (1 Kings 17), the five daughters of Zelophehad (Numbers 27), or the apostle Junia (Romans 16:7).
-When scripture references to women are brief, new scholarship fills in the gaps so that the value of these stories can be gleaned.
-New ways of framing such stories are being suggested, for example, teaching on “Women in the Time of the Judges” or “The Women of the Exodus”.
+Until recently, little attention had been given to more obscure or unnamed women like the Widow of Zarephath (1 Kings 17), the five daughters of Zelophehad (Numbers 27), or the apostle Junia (Romans 16:7).
+When scripture references to women are brief, new scholarship fills in the contextual gaps so that the value of these stories can be gleaned.
+New ways of interpreting such stories are emerging.

 - Back to the Well: Women’s Encounters with Jesus in the Gospels by Frances Taylor Gench